Carmaker Stellantis: talks continue with Italian government over new factory

 Stellantis also expects to announce later this month more stringent targets regarding its CO2 emissions in Europe, said Stellantis’ CEO Carlos Tavares on Friday.

-Since Stellantis was formed this year through the merger of Fiat Chrysler and France's PSA, production in Italy has been under scrutiny for costing more than elsewhere in Europe, while Stellantis - like many in its sector - is also working on more environmentally-friendly vehicles.
+Stellantis was formed at the beginning of this year from the merger between Fiat Chrysler and France’s PSA, and like many carmakers around the world, it is working on more environmentally-friendly vehicles.
+(Reporting by Gilles Guillaume; Editing by Sudip Kar-Gupta)

-Last month, Stellantis' peer Renault (RENA.PA) unveiled a more ambitious strategy for electric vehicles (EVs), betting on new, affordable versions of its iconic small cars of the past to catch up with Volkswagen (VOWG.DE) in the fast-growing sector. read more

 Our Standards: The Thomson Reuters Trust Principles.